Bowen999/mywebpage/content/project/marine_biology/index.md

   url: https://bowen999.netlify.app/tag/marine-biology/

 slides:
-summary: Identified 4 C-type lectins involved in innate immune responses in Venerupis philippinarum
+summary:
 tags:
 - research
-- marine biology
+- multi omics
-title: Shellfish Immune Mechanism
+title: Mechanism of Shellfish
 url_code: ""
 url_pdf: ""
 url_slides: ""
 url_video: ""
 ---

-### Abstract
+### Neurotoxicity of inorganic mercury in Mactra chinensis philippi
+Hg2+ affected Mactra in metabolic pathways, neurotransmitters and Ca2+

+* **Metabolic pathways**:
+mainly included glycolysis; citrate cycle; nucleotide metabolism; alanine, aspartate and glutamate metabolism; nucleotide metabolism and osmotic regulation.
+* **Neurotransmitters and related enzymes**: the neurotransmitters included increased glutamate, decreased nitric oxide and acetylcholine, the related enzymes included increased nitric oxide synthase and decreased acetylcholinesterase.
+* **Concentration of Ca2+**: led to calcium overload

+### Identified 4 C-type lectins involved in innate immune responses in Venerupis philippinarum
 * In the study, four c-type lectins were identified and characterized from the manila clam Venerupis philippinarum (designed as VpClec-1, VpClec-2, VpClec-3 and VpClec4 respectively).
 * Multiple alignments and phylogenetic analysis strongly suggested that they were new members of the c-type lectin superfamily.
 * After Vibrio anguillarum challenge, the temporal expression of all c-type lectins transcripts was up-regulated.